CentreForHydrology/R_packages/README.md

 # R_packages
-How to create packages in R
+Contains a presentation showing how to create packages in R